-Going on a holiday to a Thai beach resort is one of my most favorite things to do.
+Going on holiday to a Thai beach resort is one of my favorite things to do.
 But, on every vacation, I always notice how rude some western tourists in Thailand can be.

 What might be acceptable on a beach in Europe isn’t remotely acceptable on a beach in Thailand.
 Not only is it against the law, it causes Thais to feel highly uncomfortable as they simply do not understand why any self-respecting woman would do that.

-Don’t Drink Too Much Alcohol on the Beach – In most places in Thailand, you’ll find Thais don’t usually drink alcohol during the day (not unless they’re raving alcoholics) and particularly not on the beach.
+Don’t Drink Too Much Alcohol on the Beach – In most places in Thailand, you will find Thais don’t usually drink alcohol during the day (not unless they’re raving alcoholics) and particularly not on the beach.
 With the combination of the hot sun, sea air and the alcohol in the beer, just one or two bottles of beer can affect you much more strongly than it would in your own country.

 Try not to drink alcohol on the beach at all or, if you absolutely must, keep it to a minimum of one to two drinks and that should keep you not only from getting sick but also from embarrassing yourself too.